imanadeko/Order-Fulfillment-at-Streamline-Logistics/README.md

 # Order-Fulfillment-at-Streamline-Logistics
-This repository contains the resources and documentation for developing an interactive Excel dashboard aimed at improving order fulfillment processes for Streamline Logistics.

-### Project Overview
 Streamline Logistics, a reputable logistics company, is facing challenges with order backlogs, customer dissatisfaction, and rising operational costs.
 This project aims to address these issues by leveraging data-driven insights to enhance operational efficiency and customer satisfaction.

 ### Objectives